etoosamoe/etoosamoe/README.md

 ## 🙋‍♂️ About me

 😉 DevOps engineer / Systems engineer with a production experience since 2020.
 Former network engineer.
+In IT since 2016.
 ✍️  Writing in blog: etogeek.dev(<a href="https://etogeek.dev">RU</a>, <a href="https://etogeek.dev/en/">EN</a>) and <a href="https://t.me/etogeek">t.me/etogeek</a>(ru).
 🎥 Filming ed-tech and productivity videos to my <a href="https://www.youtube.com/@etogeek">Youtube channel</a>(RU).
 🚀 Productivity ambassador